Alexis Gonçalves

-Alexis Gonçalves Pereira (born 4 April 1997) is a professional footballer who plays as a forward for Championnat National 2 club GOAL FC.
+Alexis Gonçalves Pereira (born 4 April 1997) is a professional footballer who plays as a forward for Championnat National 2 club Cannes.
 Born in France, he plays for the Cape Verde national team.

 Club career

 On 2 September 2019, Gonçalves signed his first professional contract with Châteauroux.
 He made his professional debut for Châteauroux in a 1–0 Ligue 2 loss to Lens on 16 September 2019.

 On 8 July 2021, it was announced that Gonçalves had signed a one-year contract with the option of an additional year with Belgian First Division B club RWDM.
 On 26 January 2022, Gonçalves was loaned to Francs Borains in the third-tier Belgian National Division 1.

 On 15 June 2022, Gonçalves signed for Championnat National 2 club GOAL FC.

 International career

-Born in France, Gonçalves is of Cape Verdean descent.
+Gonçalves holds both French and Cape Verdean nationalities.
 He was called up to the Cape Verde national team for a pair of friendlies in June 2021.
 He debuted with the Cape Verde national team in a friendly 2–0 loss to Senegal on 8 June 2021.